averycrespi/vtt-bridge/DEVELOPERS.md

 - Test characters will be loaded from `tests/characters.json`.
 - Test logs will be written to the `tests/logs` directory.

-## Structure

-- `assets`: Contains images for documentation purposes.
-Not included in the extension package.
-- `dist`: Contains the compiled extension files.
-Not included in Git.
-- `icons`: Contains icons of various sizes.
-- `src`: Contains the source code (and unit tests) of the extension.
-- `tests`: Contains browser automation tests.
-Not included in the extension package.

 ## Architecture

 The extension uses a **queue-based architecture** to communicate between Dungeon Master's Vault and Roll20.